sigmie/sigmie.com/docs/v0/index.md

 $index->collect()->merge($documents);
 ```

-Usually, you won’t have an instance of the `Index` class.
+Typically, you won’t have an instance of the `Index` class.
 You can also `collect` an existing Index by calling the `collect` method on the Sigmie facade and passing the Index name.

 ```php
 $sigmie->collect('movies')->merge($documents);